Chapter 8 : Shipwrecked

 "Come in, it's open," I responded, my voice groggy from hours of silence.
 I reached for my glasses on the bedside table.

 Lily opened the door stepped quietly inside.
 Her face was soaked with tears.
+She tugged at the fabric of her nightgown over and over again.
 "I can't stop thinking about it."

 She stumbled forward and crawled into the bed next to me.
 She looked at me with frightened eyes.
 "I'm scared."
 Her forehead was a network of creases and valleys.
 She blinked once, slowly, and a single tear ran its course down her cheek.

-I touched her back, partially bare from her flowy yellow nightgown, and pulled her towards me.
+I touched her back, partially bare from her nightgown, and pulled her towards me.
 "It's okay now.
 You're safe."

-She looked at me with her dripping green eyes, so sad and dark.
+She looked at me with her dripping green eyes, sad and wide in the 2 AM darkness.
 Her face scrunched up with pain as she stretched out against me.
 I wove my arms around her back and pulled her closer to my chest.
 I felt eyelashes flutter against my sternum.
 "You're safe."
 I repeated into her hair.

 I closed my eyes and held her.
 I thought about the ring I had tucked away in my sock drawer.
 I thought about how that ring may have just become a lot more relevant.